-Unsold fly ash, bottom ash, and FGD material are placed and stored at the CCR Facility.
-Fugitive dust at the CCR Facility may be created by vehicle traffic, truck unloading operations, CCR Facility maintenance operations, and/or wind.
-Fugitive dust emissions from these operations may be controlled by:
+Fly ash and bottom ash are placed and stored at the Ash Disposal Site.
+Fugitive dust at the Ash Disposal Site may be created by truck unloading operations, landfill maintenance operations, and/or wind.
+Fugitive emissions from these operations may be controlled by:

-- Commingling unsold fly ash, bottom ash, and FGD material during placement. - Placing CCRs with sufficient moisture content to help reduce fugitive dust generation. - Limiting the fall distance from haul trucks. - Adding moisture to the CCRs with a water truck after placement to prevent off-property transport of visible emissions. - Compacting CCRs after placement.
-Compaction may be achieved by making a pass over spread materials with a haul truck or other heavy equipment. - Reducing or halting operations during high winds. - Applying a dust suppressant (chemical stabilization substance) if moisture conditioning and compaction are not sufficient to appropriately limit fugitive dust generation. - Limiting the active placement area and applying cover soil and vegetation to inactive areas that will no longer receive CCRs. - Watering access roads (water or dust suppressants) as needed to limit fugitive dust generation.
+- Commingling fly ash and bottom ash during placement. - Limiting the fall distance from haul trucks. - Adding moisture to CCRs with a water truck after placement to limit generation of fugitive dust. - Compacting CCRs after placement.
+Compaction may be achieved by blading or by making a pass over spread materials with a haul truck, motor grader, or other heavy equipment. - Adjusting, reducing, or halting placement operations during high winds. - Applying a dust suppressant (chemical stabilization substance) if moisture conditioning and compaction are not sufficient to appropriately limit fugitive dust generation. - Limiting the active placement area and applying cover soil and vegetation to inactive areas that will no longer receive CCRs.